bingyuzhang/bingyu/index.md

 I am Bingyu Zhang(张秉宇).

-Currently, I am a second-year Ph.D. student of the Institut Fourier from Oct.2019.
+Currently, I am a second-year Ph.D. student of the Institut Fourier from Oct.
+2019.

 My advisors are Damien Gayet(IF, UGA), Stéphane Guillermou(IF, UGA), and Claude Viterbo(ENS Ulm).